DAGWorks-Inc/hamilton/docs/concepts/node.rst

 Nodes
 -----

-A node is a single "step" in a dataflow.
+A node is a single "operation" or "step" in a dataflow.
 Hamilton users write Python `functions` that Hamilton converts into `nodes`.
-They never directly create nodes.
+User never directly create nodes.

 Anatomy of a node